davidgsd/AllScan/README.md

 	# else for HamVOIP set group to http
 	# sudo chgrp http favorites.ini favorites.ini.bak .

 A common fix for many issues is simply to reboot your node.
 You might be surprised how many issues end up being resolved with nothing more than a reboot.
-Nodes are complex systems running Linux and 100's of processes, and sometimes strange things happen and they need a reboot.
+Nodes are complex systems and sometimes strange things happen and they need a reboot.

 Be sure to check out the [Ham Radio Crusader YouTube channel AllScan videos](https://www.youtube.com/@HamRadioCrusader/search?query=AllScan) for more details and a walkthrough of how to install, set up and use AllScan on ASL3, HamVOIP, or DVSwitch.